+Cyber security MBA options in both cybersecurity and information assurance jobs offer jobs as analysts, in forensics, and as a consultant.
 As advancements in technology show no signs of slowing down, there is a need more than ever for specialists in the field of information assurance and cybersecurity.
 Over the last few years, it has become painfully obvious no company is immune to cyber threats.
 As one example, the federal government has a projected budget of $14 billion for cybersecurity in 2019 and has already experienced 49 government and military data breaches in 2018.
-Due to the high occurrence of costly cyber crimes, businesses both big and small are looking to hire technicians in the field with a minimum of a MBA in cybersecurity.
+Due to the high occurrence of costly cybercrimes, businesses both big and small are looking to hire technicians in the field with a minimum of an MBA in cybersecurity.

 - Chief Information Security Officer: Responsible for overseeing all tasks related to a company’s security.
 The officer will be responsible for the development, implementation, and maintenance of all security processes.